Arokha/EP2-Data/README.md

   * 'resource' is something like the name of the book
   * 'reference' is a locator inside that resource like a page number
 * 2-space tab (not that it matters much)
+* Descriptions (in the 'description' property) are in HTML
+* If an object has a short and long description (short might be from a summary table), then 'summary' and 'description' attributes are short and long respectively, otherwise only 'description'
-* Paragraphical data stored in an array of paragraphs
+* Paragraphical data and lists stored in HTML <p> and <ul>/<li> tags, serialized
-* Lists (sorted and unsorted) stored in an array, sub-lists in a nested array
 * Every samey object has all the keys, even if only one object needs it (though you should reconsider your structure at that point)